ethereum/ethereum-org-website/src/content/roadmap/single-slot-finality/index.md

 ## When will SSF ship? {#when-will-ssf-ship}

-Single slot finality is still in the research phase and is not expected to ship for several years, likely after other substantial upgrades such as Verkle trees and Danksharding.
+SSF is still in the research phase and is not expected to ship for several years, likely after other substantial upgrades such as Verkle trees and Danksharding.

 ## Further Reading {#further-reading}